sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-microcopy/index.md

 When editing, you should not change the key.
 Instead, you should change the value that comes after the key.
-For all these keys, the default value is "List your bike".
-Replace "bike" with "sauna" in all these.
+For all these keys, the default value is "Post a new listing".
+Replace this with "List your bike" in all these.

 Save changes.

 ### Changing a specific word everywhere in the user interface

-The word "bike" is used in many other places in the user interface besides the link we just changed.
+The word "listing" is used in many other places in the user interface besides the link we just changed.
 Instead of finding all of them one by one, let's just edit the rest in bulk.

 Select all of the text in the editor (click the editor and hit "CTRL + A" in Windows or "CMD + A" in Mac), copy it, and paste it to your favorite text editor.
-Then, do a "replace all" operation that finds every occurrence of the word "bike" and replaces it with "sauna".
+Then, do a "replace all" operation that finds every occurrence of the word "listing" and replaces it with "bike".

 After you are done, copy the entire text and paste it into the Microcopy editor, and then save the content.

 ### Next: footer

-Now the language in your marketplace is all about saunas.
+Now the language in your marketplace is all about bikes.
 There's one more step before we're done: linking everything we've built together through the footer.
 [Go to Step 9: Edit the footer](/the-new-sharetribe/tutorial-footer/).